• Pay My Bill

 • Age.
 Typically, women of child bearing years are more susceptible to uterine fibroids, however women of an age can develop them.

 • Genetics.
 Fibroids can be hereditary.
-Having a family member with fibroids increases your risk of developing them.

 • Hormones.
 High estrogen levels and low progesterone can lead to the development and growth of fibroids.